seed-labs/seed-labs/lab-setup/apple-arm/README.md

 we can use the multi-arch build approach.
 The following command actually builds three images, one for each platform.
 These images share the same tag.
 When users pull the image from the DockerHub, they can pull one specific to their platform.
+See our script `build.sh`.

 ```
 docker buildx build --push \